3 Wheel ATCs / All-Terrain Cycles

 Are 3 Wheel ATVs Actually More Dangerous Than 4 Wheel ATVs?

 One study conducted in 1988 actually proved that accident frequency and severity were basically the same for three and four wheel ATVs.
-The same.

 This study also concluded that “minimum age requirements, rider education, and helmet use should reduce injuries”.